 A hat in the summer and a warm coat and beanie in the winter are also essential.
 All clothing (and other belongings) must be clearly labeled.

 Sufficient disposable nappies must be provided for each session that the baby attends (a minimum of 8-10 nappies).

-When your child displays readiness to use the toilet or potty at home please discuss the issue of toilet training the child at the centre with staff before commencing the procedure at Yarm.
+When your child displays a readiness to use the toilet or potty at home please discuss the issue of toilet training the child at the centre with staff before commencing the procedure at Yarm.
 Children can experience difficulties establishing a regular routine especially in childcare and thus open communication between parents and staff is essential.